 In 1902 the castle grounds were turned into a schoolyard as a nearby school needed more space.
 Following this, the first of two major renovations were undertaken in 1903.
 In 1930 the school was relocated.
 There was a plan to turn the area into a park, but the thread of a large war stopped those plans.
 The park project was taken up again in 1948, and the second renovation followed in 1950.

-Matsumoto Castle is one of those attractions you simply shouldn’t miss if you are in Japan.
+Matsumoto Castle is one of those attractions you simply shouldn’t miss if you are in the region.
 It’s a well preserved piece of history like few others in Japan.
-If you have to visit one Japanese castle during your stay, then I recommend Matsumoto Castle.
+If you have to visit one Japanese castle during your stay, then Matsumoto Castle is highly recommended.
 It might not be quite as majestic as Himeji Castle, but it is much more authentic.
 Matsumoto Castle also hosts quite a lot of events, so check out their event calendar if you want to add a little to your experience.

 By train from Tokyo: take the Tohoku or Hokuriku Shinkansen train to Nagano Station (1h20min).
 From Nagano take the JR Shinano or Shinonoi line to Matsumoto Station (50min).
 The trip is covered by the Japan Rail Pass.